Key Stage 2

 Throughout KS2, our Learning Projects operate on a four year rolling programme.
 Within this, LKS2 and UKS2 use the National Curriculum requirements as well as our skills progression grids for each foundation subject to plan for inspiring, demanding and progressive learning.

-Below, please see the curriculum planning overviews for both LKS2 and UKS2 for the Spring Term.
+Below, please see the Learning Project Plans for LKS2 and UKS2 as well as the knowledge organiser.

 KS2 Statutory Assessment